RG Snyman: South Africa 'A'

 In 2016, Snyman was included in a South Africa 'A' squad that played a two-match series against a touring England Saxons team.
 He came on as a replacement in their first match in Bloemfontein, but ended on the losing side as the visitors ran out 32–24 winners.
 He then started the second match of the series, a 26–29 defeat to the Saxons in George.

+Snyman also represented the World XV in 2017 in a match against Japan.

 South Africa

 Snyman was named in South Africa's squad for the 2019 Rugby World Cup.
 He played all 7 games, mainly off the bench, and scored his first test try against Italy.
 South Africa won the tournament, defeating England in the final.
 Despite an injury-disrupted 2020–21 season and burns sustained during a firepit accident, Snyman was selected by head coach Jacques Nienaber in South Africa's squad for the 2021 British & Irish Lions tour to South Africa, however, the aforementioned burns required a skin graft, ruling Snyman out of the series.
 He initially returned to Munster for his rehabilitation, but rejoined the South Africa squad for the 2021 Rugby Championship.
 After suffering a knee ligament re-rupture during his comeback for Munster, Snyman was ruled out of South Africa's 2021 end-of-year tour.

+Snyman made his long-awaited international return for South Africa when he was used as a replacement in their 43–12 win against Australia in round one of the 2023 Rugby Championship on 8 July 2023.
+It was Snyman's first appearance for South Africa since the 2019 Rugby World Cup final, and he was subsequently selected in the 33-man squad for 2023 Rugby World Cup.

+In September 2025, he scored a try in the largest victory ever on New Zealand home soil, a 43–10 win during the 2025 Rugby Championship.